twokindswater/obsidian/PCSE.md

 A. **Create a custom service account for the cluster.
 Enable the constraints/iam.disableServiceAccountKeyCreation organization policy at the project level**

-Q.Your organization is adopting a microservices architecture on GCP, and you want to ensure secure communication between microservices running in different clusters.
+Q.Your organization is adopting a microservices architecture on GCP, and you want to ensure secure communication between microservices running in **different clusters**.
 Which GCP service can you leverage to establish a private and secure connection between these microservices?

 A. **Anthos Service Mesh**